sunfounder/kepler-kit/docs/source/video_course/lesson32.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-lesson 32: Mobile Weather Station Project
+Lesson 32: Mobile Weather Station Project
 =============================================================================

 This tutorial covers creating a portable weather station using the Raspberry Pi Pico W: